School-Project-YZU/SQL-Project/README.md

 # ERD of Operating Income And Collection Cycle

-(1) Order : Bill of Lading (1:m): Indicates that an order can be shipped several times.
+(1) Sales Order : Bill of Lading (1:m): Indicates that an order can be shipped several times.

 (2) Bill of Lading : Invoice (1:1): Indicates that an invoice is issued for a bill of lading.

 (3) Invoice : Remittance Single (1:1): Indicates that if an invoice is issued, a remittance or information will be received.

-(4) Customer : Order (1:m): Indicates that a customer can place multiple orders.
+(4) Customer : Sales Order (1:m): Indicates that a customer can place multiple orders.

-(5) Invoice : Customer (m: 1): Indicates that a customer can receive several invoices.
+(5) Invoice : Customer (m:1): Indicates that a customer can receive several invoices.

 (6) Remittance Single : Customer (m:1): Indicates that multiple payments can be received from the same customer.

-(7)  Order : Employee (m:1): Indicates that an employee can be responsible for multiple sales.
+(7) Sales Order : Employee (m:1): Indicates that an employee can be responsible for multiple sales.

 (8) Bill of Lading : Employee (m:1): Indicates that an employee can be responsible for multiple shipments.